Skip to main content

 Gentse Waterzooi

-Ghent's signature version of waterzooi, traditionally made with river fish (pike, perch) in creamy broth with vegetables.
-Modern versions often use chicken.
-Lighter than Flemish stew, showcasing Ghent's canal heritage.
+Ghent's take on waterzooi, traditionally made with river fish like pike and perch in a creamy broth with vegetables, though many kitchens now use chicken.
+Lighter than the broader Flemish stew, and tied to the city's canal past.

 Allergens: